redwoodjs/redwood/docs/docs/typescript/generated-types.md

 }
 ```

 These types help you by making sure you're returning an object in the shape of what you've defined in your SDL.
 Note that these types expect you to return the _complete_ type that you've defined in your SDL.
-You can just return the result of the Prisma query, and not have to worry about how, for example, a DateTime in Prisma maps to a String in GraphQL.
+But you can just return the result of the Prisma query, and not have to worry about how, for example, a DateTime in Prisma maps to a String in GraphQL.

 :::note A note on union types